 July 26th update: With BIP91 activated, it seems increasingly unlikely there will be a Bitcoin 148/Legacy Bitcoin split at all.
 And while August 1st will see the launch of a new coin, Bitcoin Cash (BCC), this coin should include strong replay protection.
 All you need to do to be able to access your BCC is control your bitcoin (BTC) private keys on this day.
 This article includes information on how to.

 There is a chance Bitcoin will experience a chain-split on August 1st.
-A segment of all Bitcoin users is committed to activate a user activated soft fork (UASF) as described in Bitcoin Improvement Proposal 148 (BIP 148).
-Specifically, they will reject any Bitcoin blocks that do not signal support for Segregated Witness (SegWit), the centerpiece of Bitcoin Core’s scaling roadmap.
+A segment of all Bitcoin users plans to activate a user activated soft fork (UASF) as described in Bitcoin Improvement Proposal 148 (BIP 148).
+Specifically, their nodes will reject any Bitcoin blocks that do not signal support for Segregated Witness (SegWit), the centerpiece of Bitcoin Core’s scaling roadmap.

 If a majority of miners (by hash power) does not signal support for SegWit through BIP148 on August 1st, but at least some do, Bitcoin’s blockchain will split in two.
 In that case, there would be two types of Bitcoin tokens, which we’ll refer to in this article as “148 BTC” for coins on the soft forked chain, and “Legacy BTC” for coins on the chain that did not activate the soft fork.

 Update: There are now some alternative scenarios to keep the chain as one, mainly through alternative activation methods.
 But for simplicity’s sake, this article will assume that these methods fail.
 More information on these alternative scenarios can be found here.